 The Summary File Excel Import Tool is a replicate of the Excel templates that Census 2000 provided for the Summary File 3 release.
-The Excel Import Tool provides a basic layout of each sequence in Excel in the same format as the estimate and margin of error files are formatted.
+The Excel Import Tool provides a basic layout of each sequence in Excel in the same format as the estimate and margin of error files.
 A detailed description of a sequence is available in Chapter 2.3.
-For individuals that do not have Excel 2007 or later and are unable to use the Summary File Retrieval Tool, the Excel Import Tool provides an alternative option to read the ACS Summary File into Excel.
-You can access instructions for using this tool on the ACS Summary File Documentation page.
+This tool provides individuals the ability to read the ACS Summary File into Excel.
+You can access instructions for using it on the ACS Summary File Documentation page.